MiloBuwalda/uva-prog-c/40 Problem sets/30 Problem set 3/10 Standard Edition.md

   (Know that you can force your program to quit by hitting `ctrl-c`.)
 Be sure that you (and we) cannot crash your program, as by providing bogus tile numbers.
 And know that, much like you automated input into find, so can you automate execution of this game.
-In fact, in `~cs50/pset3/` are `3x3.txt` and `4x4.txt`, winning sequences of moves for a 3 × 3 board and a 4 × 4 board, respectively.
+In fact [3x3.txt](3x3.txt) and [4x4.txt](4x4.txt) are winning sequences of moves for a 3 × 3 board and a 4 × 4 board, respectively.
 To test your program with, say, the first of those inputs, execute the below.

       ./fifteen 3 < ~cs50/pset3/3x3.txt